 To better understand what the neighbors (in this case, external stakeholders) will think, the leading financial services firms are scraping data from a broad range of inputs – from customer call centers and corporate communications inquiries through to traditional operational data sources such as return on investment and revenue forecasts.
 And they are using that data to continuously adjust their assumptions and measure their outcomes.

 Many are now exploring how they might ‘power’ their resilience efforts forward and achieve material advantage by connecting existing tools, technologies and data sets into a cohesive whole in order to bring proven methodologies and acceleration catalysts to their program.
-Rather than attempting to catalyse change in narrow siloes or distinct processes, the leaders are connecting their technologies and processes to drive more fundamental outcomes.
-Indeed, we are working with a number of financial services firms to create a ‘powered’ operational resilience program that not only drives the overall resilience program, but also helps build a more connected, competitive and trusted organisation.
+Rather than attempting to catalyze change in narrow siloes or distinct processes, the leaders are connecting their technologies and processes to drive more fundamental outcomes.
+Indeed, we are working with a number of financial services firms to create a ‘powered’ operational resilience program that not only drives the overall resilience program, but also helps build a more connected, competitive and trusted organization.

-The most strategic financial services organisations are seeking to drive even greater change from their programs.
-They view their efforts towards organisational resilience as a way to drive transformation across the enterprise.
+The most strategic financial services organizations are seeking to drive even greater change from their programs.
+They view their efforts towards organizational resilience as a way to drive transformation across the enterprise.
 If end-to-end processes are being mapped, risks are being identified and accountability for resilience is being delegated, why not use that data and horizontal accountability structure to drive other objectives such as cost efficiency, innovation or customer experience?
 A handful of leaders see the opportunity for fundamental and sustainable change that goes beyond simply enhancing resilience.

-We are working with a number of financial services firms to create a ‘powered’ operational resilience program that not only drives the overall resilience program, but also helps build a more connected, competitive and trusted organisation.
+We are working with a number of financial services firms to create a ‘powered’ operational resilience program that not only drives the overall resilience program, but also helps build a more connected, competitive and trusted organization.

-The specific actions, processes and data required to drive operational resilience are different for each organisation, industry sector and market (thus the challenge for the Basel Committee).
+The specific actions, processes and data required to drive operational resilience are different for each organization, industry sector and market (thus the challenge for the Basel Committee).
 Until some form of global guidance is achieved on this topic, financial services leaders need to leverage industry leading practices, existing experience and current guidance.

 We believe there are a number of practical principals that leaders will want to follow as they develop and execute their strategies.

 Get used to talking about operational resilience.
 Our view suggests it will remain at the very top of regulator and Board agendas for the foreseeable future.
-The only real question is whether substantive progress will be catalysed by societal pressure, economic pressure or regulatory requirements.
+The only real question is whether substantive progress will be catalyzed by societal pressure, economic pressure or regulatory requirements.